- The Consumption tax rate in Japan is 10%, except for food stuffs which is 8%

-- It has to be collected and paid between professionals (B2B transactions)
+- It has to be collected and paid between businesses (B2B transactions)

 - The amount paid during B2B transactions is compensated by the amount collected during sales

 - Price tags have to include the Consumption tax amount

 Consumption tax is a national tax levied against the volume of business and through self-assessment.
-The consumption tax rate has been raised to 10% since October 1st 2019 for most products.
-The reduced tax rate of 8% (inclusive of local consumption tax rate of 1.76%) is applied to sales of food and beverages, except for alcoholic drinks and dining out, and sales of newspapers published more than twice a week (under subscription contracts).
+The consumption tax rate has been raised to 10% since October 1st, 2019 for most goods and services.
+This 10% includes a 2.2% local consumption tax rate.
+The reduced tax rate of 8% (local consumption tax, 1.76%) is applied to sales of food and beverages, except for alcoholic drinks and dining out, and sales of newspapers published more than twice a week (under subscription contracts).
 This raise has been decided as a measure to help reduce the national debt.

 Domestic transactions subject to consumption tax include the transfer or rental of assets or the provision of services as a business in Japan by an enterprise.
 Import transactions such as cargo retrieved from a bonded zone are also liable.

 Notable exemptions include export transactions and export-like transactions such as international communications and international transport.
-Capital transactions, financial transactions, and some transactions in the fields of medical care, welfare and education are non-taxable.
+Capital transactions, financial transactions, and some transactions in the fields of medical care, welfare and education are also non-taxable.

-Under the Japanese Consumption Tax Law (JCT), small enterprises with taxable sales of ¥10 million or less in the base period (e.g. the period two terms prior to the current tax year) do not need to file a JCT return.
+Under the Japanese Consumption Tax Law (JCT), small enterprises with taxable sales of ¥10 million or less in the base period (e.g. the period two terms prior to the current tax year) do not need to file a CT return.
 This is only an exemption from filing, and as such, tax-exempt companies are still required to pay JCT to the vendor or service supplier when purchases are made.

-Likewise, the JCT Law does not prohibit tax-exempt enterprises from charging JCT to its customers.
-Tax-exempt enterprises are, in effect, allowed to keep the collected taxes minus the JCT on purchases.
-For some businesses this may result in significant windfalls; although these are subject to corporate income tax.
+Similarly, the JCT Law does not prohibit tax-exempt enterprises from charging CT to its customers.
+Tax-exempt enterprises are, in effect, allowed to keep the collected taxes minus the CT on purchases.
+For some businesses this may result in significant windfalls, although these are subject to corporate income tax.